timschroederme/ncMeta/README.md

 #### -(void) startOperations

 Begins monitoring Notification Center’s behaviour, i.e. if it is brought to front or if new notifications are delivered to it.
-If one of this happens, the delegate is called via the [TSNCMetaControllerDelegate Protocol][].
+If one of this happens, the delegate is called via the TSNCMetaControllerDelegate Protocol.

 #### -(void) stopOperations